-October of 1908 saw Frank Marshall visit Poland, where he played in a triangular match with the top two players, Rubinstein and Salwe, in Lodz; and in October-November, an 8 game match versus Rubinstein, won by Rubinstein, 4.5 – 3.5, the same score as in their encounter at Lodz.
+October of 1908 saw Frank Marshall visit Poland (Russian Poland or Vistula Land, the westernmost part of the Russian Empire), where he played a triangular match with the top two players, Rubinstein and Salwe, in Lodz; and in October-November, an 8 game match versus Rubinstein, Rubinstein - Marshall (1908) (won by Rubinstein, 4.5 – 3.5, the same score as in their encounter at Lodz).

-Andy Soltis has pointed out in his book on Frank Marshall that Lodz 1908 would be a Category 13 event (average +2550) by today’s standards.
-Of all the tournaments held up to that time, only St. Petersburg 1895-96 was stronger.
+Andrew Soltis has pointed out in his book on Frank Marshall that Lodz 1908 would be a Category 13 event (average +2550) by today’s standards.
+Of all the tournaments held up to that time, only St. Petersburg (1895/96) was stronger.

 The players took turns facing each other.
-We know the order of the Rubinstein-Marshall games, and the first Rubinstein – Salwe game, but we don’t the order the rest of the Rubinstein-Salwe games nor the Marshall – Salwe games.
-I give the Rubinstein – Salwe games in the order in which they appear in Akiba Rubinstein: Uncrowned King by John Donaldson and Nikolay Minev.
+We know the order of the Rubinstein - Marshall games, and the first Rubinstein – Salwe game, but we don’t know the order of the rest of the Rubinstein - Salwe games, nor the Marshall – Salwe games.
+We give the Rubinstein – Salwe games in the order in which they appear in Akiba Rubinstein: Uncrowned King by John William Donaldson and Nikolay N Minev.
 The order of the Marshall – Salwe games are taken from Dreimeisterkampf Marshall-Rubinstein-Salwe, gespielt in Lodz, October 1908 by Wolfgang Kubel.
-The Kubel book did not include the Rubinstein-Salwe games.
-One gamescore between Marshall and Salwe, game 6, is missing.
+The Kubel book did not include the Rubinstein - Salwe games.
+One game score between Marshall and Salwe, game 6, is missing.
 It is known that it began with 1.d4 and ended in a draw.

 Rubinstein received 400 rubles for his victory, Marshall 250, and Salwe 150.